Realistic Detection and Early Warning of Binary Neutron Stars with Decihertz Gravitational-wave Observatories: Introduction

 The detection of gravitational waves (GWs) from the binary neutron star (BNS) inspiral GW170817 has opened an exciting era of multi-messenger astronomy \citep{LIGOScientific:2017vwq, LIGOScientific:2017ync}.
 In combination with the following electromagnetic (EM) counterparts, joint detection of BNS mergers by GW and EM facilities provided us unprecedented opportunities to explore many fundamental questions \citep{Sathyaprakash:2019yqt}, including dense matter properties in extreme conditions with associated high-energy astrophysical processes \citep{LIGOScientific:2017pwl, LIGOScientific:2018cki}, tests of general relativity in the strong-field regime \citep{LIGOScientific:2017zic, LIGOScientific:2018dkp}, and the cosmic expansion with the ``standard siren'' technique \citep{Schutz:1986gp, LIGOScientific:2017adf}.

 The prerequisite for a successful multi-messenger detection is the prompt communication of source location and other properties from GW data to EM telescopes.
 For GW170817, the short $\gamma$-ray burst (GRB), GRB\,170817A, was observed $\sim 1.7$\,s after the BNS merger, while the localization from LIGO/Virgo took hours \citep{LIGOScientific:2017zic}.
 People have been studying and improving the low-latency GW triggers \citep{Hooper:2011rb, Nitz:2018rgo, LIGOScientific:2019gag}.
-They have also assessed the detection and early warning abilities for compact binary mergers observed by current and future ground-based GW detectors, including LIGO, Virgo, and KAGRA \citep{KAGRA:2013rdx}, as well as the third-generation detectors, the Einstein Telescope (ET) and Cosmic Explorer \citep[CE; see e.g., ][]{Sachdev:2020lfd, Nitz:2021pbr, Singh:2021zah, Magee:2022kkc,Borhanian:2022czq}.
+They have also assessed the detection and early warning abilities for compact binary mergers observed by current and future ground-based GW detectors, including LIGO, Virgo, and KAGRA \citep{KAGRA:2013rdx}, as well as the third-generation (3G) detectors, the Einstein Telescope (ET) and Cosmic Explorer \citep[CE; see e.g., ][]{Chan:2018csa, Sachdev:2020lfd, Nitz:2021pbr, Singh:2021zah, Magee:2022kkc,Borhanian:2022czq}.

-While the real-time detections and early warnings from ground-based GW detectors have been closely examined, less attention has been paid to decihertz space-based GW detectors.
-Current research on BNS detections with decihertz detectors focuses on the prospects of detection rates with GW lensing effects \citep{Piorkowska-Kurpas:2020rfy}, cosmology with simplified detection strategies \citep{Seto:2001qf, Geng:2020wns, Cao:2021jpx}, and parameter estimations of representative sources \citep{Isoyama:2018rjb, Nakano:2021bbw}.
-However, there are few studies on the realistic detection of BNS population and their early warnings from decihertz GW detectors \citep{Liu:2021dcr}.
+While the real-time detections and early warnings from ground-based GW detectors have been closely examined, less attention has been paid to decihertz GW detectors.
+Current decihertz detector proposals \citep{Izumi:2021vrp} include the space-based interferometers \citep{TianGo, Sedda:2019uro, Yagi:2011wg}, the atomic inteferometers \citep{Graham:2017pmn, Zhao:2021bjw}, and the lunar GW detectors \citep{Jani:2020gnz}.
+With space-based decihertz detectors, the research on detections rates \citep{Piorkowska-Kurpas:2020rfy, Seto:2001qf, Geng:2020wns, Cao:2021jpx} and parameter estimation \citep{Nair:2018bxj, Isoyama:2018rjb, Nakano:2021bbw} uses simplified detection strategies.
+Few studies focused on the realistic detection of BNS population and the early warnings from decihertz GW detectors \citep{Liu:2021dcr}.